SnapMickey/SOFENGG-S18-A-Grp2-OfficialRepo/README.md

 # SOFENGG-S18-A-Grp2-OfficialRepo

+Rivera, Jared December 17, 2017
+Changes Made:
+- created methods in SystemController:
+	*getHistory() - returns all previous reservations both lab and pc *getPendingReservationOfUser - returns PcReservation with adminConfirmed = 0.
+If none, returns nothing.
+	*requestDates - returns all dates where a reservation is present
+- updated methods in SystemController:
+	*cancelLabReservation - takes a location instead of pcID, and cancels LabReservation with that location.
+	*confirmLabReservation - takes a location instead of pcID, and confirms LabReservation with that location.
+	*getAllLabReservations - only returns current or future lab reservations *getAllPcReservations - only returns current or future pc reservations *getUserPcReservations - only returns user reservations that have been confirmed.

 Rivera, Jared December 15, 2017
 Changes Made:
 - fixed confirm and cancel reservation action, by changing the date and time formats for parsing in admin and user front page